bernhardw/mock-example/README.md

 ## The Example

 The example gets all public repositories from Ongoing.io and prints them to the console.
-To fetch the repositories from Github, we will use the `service` package that we want to mock when testing the `GetRepos()` function in `mock.go`.
+To fetch the repositories from Github, we use the `service` package that we want to mock when testing the `GetRepos()` function in `mock.go`.

+## TODO

+* Make GetRepos() more useful.
+Maybe trim the description around 40 chars etc.